All Episodes

 We're back on the EIB network and Rush Limbaugh.

-Uh help switch on the immune system to attack a range of cancers, a study has found.
+Viagra and other impotence drugs like Cialis help switch on the immune system to attack a range of cancers, a study has found.

-That's gonna shake them up out there.
+That's going to shake them up out there.

-And you remember, ladies and gentlemen, we did a morning update on this some uh few days ago.
+And you remember, ladies and gentlemen, we did a morning update on this some few days ago.

 We didn't actually talk about it during the body of the program, not for any reason, but we did make a huge deal.

-In fact, Coco, make that morning update available as uh just on the website this afternoon, just not not for re-download, just for people to watch it.
+Coco, make that morning update available just on the website this afternoon.

 We got a test market for it.

-What better market for spray on condoms?
+What better market for spray-on condoms?

-The new spray on condom, ladies and gentlemen.
+The new spray-on condom, ladies and gentlemen.

 It comes in colors.